-Atrium Ljungberg owns an SEK43.6 billion portfolio across Sweden's four largest and fastest growing cities.
-Its 70 properties spanning more than 1.1 million square metres (sqm) are 93% occupied and generate SEK2.6 billion in annual rent as of end March 2020.
+Atrium Ljungberg owns an SEK48.0 billion portfolio across Sweden's four largest and fastest growing cities.
+Its 70 properties spanning more than 1.1 million square metres (sqm) are 91% occupied and generate SEK2.3 billion in annual rent as of end March 2021.

 The company focuses on the long-term ownership and development of large mixed-use districts within cities.
-Most of its mixed-use estates are office- and retail-led, but it also owns residential, cultural and educational facilities.
-Atrium Ljungberg's pure retail exposure is 26%.
+Most of its mixeduse estates are office- and retail-led, but it also owns residential, cultural and educational facilities.
+Atrium Ljungberg's pure retail consisting of clothing and fashion exposure is 20%.
 The retail sector remains under pressure from online growth and because of ongoing structural changes in retail.
 Dominant shopping centres will benefit from sustained demand from tenants but secondary shopping centres, especially in secondary locations, will suffer declining footfall, falling retail sales and further value declines.
 In Sweden, the E-commerce share of total sales increased by 13% and the total market share is 11% as of 2019.
 Although the pace of e-commerce growth has softened in 2019, there are spots for more growth going forward.
 A good example is FMCG trade, where e-commerce accounts for only 2% of sales as compared to 11% share in the total retail trade in Sweden.
 The dynamics in retail segment will be inevitably altered by the effect of corona virus pandemic, which will add to the already existing challenges.
 The negative impact of the corona virus shock will be more pronounced for nonfood and apparel sub-segments, while food and grocery retailers are more insulated.

 After having divested several retail properties in 2018, Atrium Ljungberg has slightly increased its exposure to the retail sector in 2019.
-In March 2020, the company sold Farsta Centrum for almost SEK 4 billion and this transaction is expected to be closed on June 1, 2020.
-After the sale of Farsta Centrum Atrium Ljungberg's is not a pure shopping centre setup with the exception of Mobilia, but it is rather mixed-use estates which benefit from footfall from both the office estates during working hours and residential estates after working-hours.
+In March 2020, the company sold Farsta Centrum for almost SEK 4 billion and this transaction was closed on June 1, 2020.
+After the sale of Farsta Centrum, Atrium Ljungberg has three regional retail hubs, Sickla in the greater Stockholm area, Uppsala and Mobilia in Malmö.
+The retail part in Atrium Ljungberg's portfolio is not a pure shopping centre setup with the exception of Mobilia, but it is rather mixed-use estates which benefit from footfall from both the office estates during working hours and residential estates after working-hours.